Liverpool rummy: Overview

-Deck
+Cards

-The game is played with standard 52-card packs plus the jokers: 2 packs for three or four players or 3 for more than four players.
-The ranking from low-to-high is 2-3-4-5-6-7-8-9-10-J-Q-K-A. Aces are always high.
+The game is played with standard 52-card packs plus the Jokers: 2 packs for three or four players or 3 for more than four players.
+The ranking from low-to-high is 2-3-4-5-6-7-8-9-10-J-Q-K-A. Aces can be high or low (see section on card play where aces can be used in a high run or low run but not wrap around).
 Jokers are wild.

 Dealing

 The dealer deals 10 cards to each player for the first 4 rounds, then 12 cards to each player for the last 3 rounds.
 After all the players' hands have been dealt, the rest are placed face down as the stock and its top card turned face-up to start the discard pile.

 The player to the immediate left of the dealer plays first.

 Play

 On each turn, a player may: